kevbost/Iron-Yard-Notes-JS-Q2-2014/2014/May/19-Constructors.md

 ##May 19, 2014 - Constructors

+WHEN YOU THINK "CONSTRUCTOR", ALWAYS USE "NEW" KEYWORD

-- "Capitalized javascript elements without a shadow of a doubt are constructors" - masondesu
-- "dive down from this property into an object" - masondesu on overloaded syntax of "."
+	"Capitalized javascript elements without a shadow of a doubt are constructors" "the period will dive down from a given property into an object" - on overloaded syntax of "."
-- "Constructors are nothing more than plain old functions.
+	"Constructors are nothing more than plain old functions.
 Constructors are just functions.
 What are constructors?
-Right, functions." - masondesu
+Right, they're functions.
+Say it back... what are constructors?"
+		-masondesu-

 ######When you call for a property or method, first it looks for an instance to see if that property or that method exists on that particular instance.